Yoko Ono / IMA

 Yoko appeared in a purple kimono she wore like a jacket over her clothes.
 Sean and the other two musicians were dressed in black kimonos.
 The only instruments were acoustic guitars and percussion.
 Not only the words Yoko spoke to the audience, but also the songs were all in Japanese.
 It was very exciting to hear Yoko perform in her native language.

-The fist song was “Senjou da”, the Japanese version of “Warzone”.
-The musical background was the same through all the songs: Acoustic guitars and percussion, which fitted harmoniously with Yoko’s haunting singing.
+The first song was “Senjou da”, the Japanese version of “Warzone”.
+The musical background was the same through all the songs: ancient instruments were played, including table and gong, acoustic guitars and percussion, which fitted harmoniously with Yoko’s haunting vocalizing.

 “Kurushi” was the next song.
 In the booklet of the album “Rising”, Yoko mentions that in the script of Ron Destro’s play “Hiroshima”, for which she wrote the song, there is a scene where a little girl tries to fold a thousand paper cranes to make a wish (it’s an old Japanese custom), but dies before she can finish folding them.
 Actually, this is a true story.
 There is a statue of the girl, whose name was Sadako, in front of the “Atomic Bomb Dome” in Hiroshima as a symbol for all the innocent victims.
 Around the statue, there are hundreds of paper cranes which people lay down there to remember the victims.
 In a soft voice, Yoko told the girl’s story and then sang painfully, “It hurts!
 It hurts, Mommy!”